EstherSlabbert/tech230_AWS/aws_ec2_instances_and_ami.md

 4. Name it and give it details and check the settings, then click 'Create launch template' in the 'Summary' box.
 5. You can now terminate your EC2 instance.

+### Check MongoDB AMI works

+1. Launch EC2 instance from the template you created.
+2. Log in to the EC2 and type `sudo systemctl status mongodb`.
+3. If it returns active and running then you are good to go.

 ### Add the 'app' directory to the EC2 instance

-1. While in bash in .ssh directory: `scp -i tech230.pem -r ~/Documents/tech_230_sparta/tech230_virtualisation/tech230_app_deployment/app ubuntu@ec2-34-245-215-245.eu-west-1.compute.amazonaws.com:/home/ubuntu`
+1. While in bash in .ssh directory: `scp -i tech230.pem -r ~/Documents/tech_230_sparta/tech230_virtualisation/tech230_app_deployment/app ubuntu@ec2-34-245-215-245.eu-west-1.compute.amazonaws.com:/home/ubuntu` (`scp -i "~/.ssh/tech230.pem -r app ubuntu@<Insert your EC2 Public DNS here>:/home/ubuntu"` will work if you have `cd` into the folder containing the 'app' directory.)
 2. Log in to the EC2 instance and us `ls` to check that the app directory tranferred over.
+(Use `ssh -i "~/.ssh/tech230.pem" ubuntu@ec2-34-245-215-245.eu-west-1.compute.amazonaws.com` to log in to your EC2 if not in .ssh directory.)

 ### Install app